alvarezrrj/alirey/README.md

 BookingController->edit()
 - Find another way to see if day is full inside while loop to avoid so many round trips to DB

+### Future releases

++ Color calendar events according to booking/payment status
++ Support for multi day events (holidays)
++ Display holidays on calendar
++ Support for booking drag and drop on calendar

 ### For a multi-therapist scenario